phanxuanphucnd/arizona-spotting/README.md

 # Author

-August was developed by Phuc Phan © Copyright 2021.
+Arizona-spotting was developed by Phuc Phan © Copyright 2021.

 For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com